nodejs/node/doc/api/n-api.md

 In order to retain ABI compatibility with previous versions, passing `NULL` for `async_resource` does not result in an error.
-However, this is not recommended as this will result poor results with  `async_hooks` [`init` hooks][] and `async_hooks.executionAsyncResource()` as the resource is now required by the underlying `async_hooks` implementation in order to provide the linkage between async callbacks.
+However, this is not recommended as this will result in undesirable behavior with  `async_hooks` [`init` hooks][] and `async_hooks.executionAsyncResource()` as the resource is now required by the underlying `async_hooks` implementation in order to provide the linkage between async callbacks.